ArvindRoshaan/tutorial-broad-search-word-document-embedding/README.md

 **1.** Similar words occur close together.
 **2.** Similar documents occur close together.
 **3.** In the Doc2Vec DBOW algorithm, by forcing a Word2Vec model to be trained along with the DBOW algorithm, and for relatively smaller sizes of documents (such as in tweets or insurance claim notes), a document containing a word will occur close to the word.
-**4.** So, all documents broadly or partially related to a word will occur close to the word (which is thesearch query).
+**4.** So, all documents broadly or partially related to a word will occur close to the word (which is the search query).

 I used 300 dimensional word and document vectors.
 The data was about 350k tweets that contained 500 disease-related hashtags collected over ten days using the Twitted Streaming API.
 The tweets have been phrase collocated.